isaiahah/PDBCleanup/README.md

     specifies whether the structure is predicted or experimental to specify the y-axis label and gives a custom plot title.

-5.  `alignDomains`: A function to align a mobile protein structure against a fixed template protein structure by independently aligning each pair of provided domains.
+5.  `alignDomainsRigid`: A function to align a mobile protein structure against a fixed template protein structure by independently rigidly aligning each pair of provided domains, with the domain as one unit.
     The locations of atoms in the mobile protein structure which are not part of a domain do not move.
 It both accepts and returns protein structures compatible with `bio3d` functions.

+6.  `alignDomainsSmooth`: A variant of `alignDomainsRigid` which rigidly aligns each domain then smooths the location of each atom based on the displacement of nearby atoms, as described in Terwilliger et al. (2023).
+Like the above function, it both accepts and returns protein structures compatible with `bio3d` functions.

-6.  `viewStructure`: A function to visualize the provided structure with a 3D cartoon model.
+7.  `viewStructure`: A function to visualize the provided structure with a 3D cartoon model.
 This function opens a browser window with the interactive 3D protein model.